cogvis-lab/milak000.github.io/_members/bowden.md

 group_rank: 1

 title: Prof. Richard Bowden
-description: Profile of Prof. Richard Bowden, Head of the Programming Group.
+description: Profile of Prof. Richard Bowden, Head of the Cognitive Vision Lab.
 lastname: Bowden

 teaser: >
-    I’m a (tenured) Associate Professor at the University of St.Gallen from September 2020.
-    Before, I have been an assistant professor at TU Darmstadt, where I led the Reactive Software Systems group.
+    Richard Bowden is Professor of computer vision and machine learning at the University of Surrey where he leads the Cognitive Vision Lab within the Centre for Vision, Speech and Signal Processing.

 profile:
     name: Prof. Richard Bowden
-    position: Head of the Programming Group
+    position: Head of the Cognitive Vision Lab
     align: right
     image: bowden-profile.png
     email: guido.salvaneschi@unisg.ch
-    twitter: guidosalva
-    linkedin: guido-salvaneschi-7201668
-    orcid: 0000-0002-9324-8894
     address: >
         School of Computer Science<br />
         Office 64-114<br />